-Last night I went to a holiday party for my tennis friends.
+Last night I went to a holiday party for my tennis group.
 Everyone was asked to bring an appetizer.
-I knew my day was going to be packed, but I didn’t fret about what to make because as long as I have fillo shells in the freezer and brie in the fridge, I know I can make something that is going to be as pretty as it is tasty.
+I knew my day would be packed with errands, but I didn’t fret because as long as I have phyllo shells in the freezer and brie in the fridge, I can whip up a tray of warm Brie Bites in just fifteen minutes!

 Preheat oven to 300º

-Melt 2 tablespoons of butter in a sauce pan.
+Melt 2 tablespoons of butter in a saucepan.
 Turn heat off.
 Add one pound of pecans.
-Toss.
-Add one shake of seasoned salt and a sprinkle of sea salt.
-Toss.
+Toss until evenly coated.
+Add one shake of Lawry’s Seasoned Salt and a sprinkle of sea salt.
+Toss again.
 Taste and adjust seasoning.

 Line a baking sheet with parchment paper.
 Spread nuts in a single layer.
-Roast for 25-30 minutes or just until you can smell them in the oven.
-Addictive, I tell you.
+Roast for 25-30 minutes or until you can just start to smell them in the oven.
+They are addictive!

 Other crowd-pleasing appetizers: